apache/shardingsphere/docs/community/content/contribute/committer.en.md

 ##  Committer Routine

-1. Weekly rotating committers needs to check the list of Pull Requests and issues to be processed in the community on a daily basis.
+1. Weekly rotating committers needs to check the list of pull requests and issues to be processed in the community on a daily basis.

  - Including label issue, reply issue, close issue;
  - Assign issue to the appropriate committer, namely assignee;